 The DPA also stated that complex and confusing regulations might have lead to the lack of compliance.
 The Norwegian Personal Data Act of 2018 and the GDPR do not apply to the processing of personal data related to sentencing, so the legislator continued the Norwegian Personal Data Act of 2000, with corresponding regulations.
 The legislator announced in 2018 a new law for the processing of inmates' personal data related to sentencing.

 Holding[edit | edit source]

-In conclusion, the DPA held that controller must sort out and document the responsibilities related to their role as controller, as well as review and update the internal control system for managing privacy and personal data protection in the organization.
-The controller has until August 2022 to submit any comments before the DPA will make a final decision.
+The DPA held that controller must sort out and document the responsibilities related to their role as controller, as well as review and update the internal control system for managing privacy and personal data protection in the organisation.

 Comment[edit | edit source]

 The daily penalty is an option under the Norwegian Personal Data Act § 29.